 Ellen wakes up to an empty bed, the girls allowed her to sleep with them, but are long gone to the shops.
 She smiles as she goes to the bathroom, two strap-ons lying on the counter.
 She picks one up, tries to remember which one went where, nothing comes to mind, it was dark.

 Today she's housecleaning, then to the grocery to get a chunk of chuck roast for tomorrow's slow cook.
-It's Friday, marinate the meat overnight, cook it Saturday, serve on crusty toasted French bread Sunday.
-Maybe it would inspire them to jump her again.
+It's Friday, plug the roast with garlic, salt and pepper, sprinkle Worcestershire all over, marinate overnight.
+Cook it Saturday, serve on crusty toasted French bread Sunday.
+Maybe it would inspire the girls to jump her again.

 The twins took the Vespas to work, Katya to the big shop, Katja will cover the other three and meet up with her sister later.
-One thing the girls understood from their first day in business, nothing is as important as the owner being on premises as much as possible.
+One thing the girls understood from their first day in business, nothing is as important as the owner paying attention.
 It isn't to catch workers slacking, Katya could read that on spreadsheets.
 It's to show the staff the business is serious to them, not something just to suck a few bucks out of.
 To show they are going to check for cleanliness and quality.
 They want to see staff in action, how they are dressed, how they interact with customers.
 Yes, it's only donut shops; doesn't matter, it matters.
 If the owner is lax, why should the staff bust their butts?
 Human nature is like inertia, objects in motion tend to stay in motion, objects at rest will collect rust and dust.

 Katya is behind the counter with Maria, the only others in the shop are a couple of retirees having coffee.
 It's ten thirty, morning rush over, the lunch crowd isn't in yet.
 Katja has expanded the sandwich menu in the big store beyond ham and cheese croissants.
 Now they have turkey, chicken, add jalapeno and cheese, croissant or sliced bread.
 The reason the simple sandwiches are so popular is quality and quantity.
 Unlike some places, Katja loads the offerings with layers of meat and cheese, not a thin half slice of cheese and barely noticeable ounce of meat.
 Overstuffed sandwich, bag of chips and a soft drink, five ninety five.